outoftolerance/diffusion_studio/README.md

 ## Diffusion Settings

+- **Seed:** The input seed, integer in ASCII.
+Doesn't support hex at this time.
+Will auto-increment the seed by 1 for each of the output images.
+- **Lock Seed:** If checked, will lock the seed for each of the output images.
+Implemented for future prompt mixing with knowng good seed.
 - **Guidance Scale:** How close you want the model to stick to your prompt, if it's generating output that you like then lower this value to stick closely to it when remixing.
 - **Inference Step Count:** The number of inference steps to perform during *Generation* or *Remixing*
 - **Output Image Count:** Sets the number of output images from all actions except upscaling.
 This is limited from 1-4 to prevent processing times shooting off to the moon with high output image counts.